coffiarts/FoundryVTT-lock-the-sheets/README.md

 ## What it does ...
 With this nice little helper module the Game Master can block and unblock any edits to character sheets by the players.
 This helps, for instance, to protect them from accidental changes.
-And of course, if you're of the paranoid type, it prevents cheating.
+And of course, if you're of the paranoid type, it can help as a cheating control (though it's not originally meant for that, see my comments below).

 Toggling on/off works in various ways:
 1. By a checkbox in the module settings
 2. Through a nice UI Button in the scene control on the left (optional, turn it off in the settings, if you don't like it)
+3. By custom keybindings (my recommendation: assign it to SHIFT + L)
-3. By macro code (see below - a ready-to-use macro is already included).
+4. By a macro (see below - ready-to-use macros already included as a compendium pack).

-In **default settings**, lock status is indicated by overlay icons, both in the scene and in the sidebar's actors list:
+With **default settings**, lock status is indicated by overlay icons, both in the scene and in the sidebar's actors list:

-**These icons can be configured and also switched off in the module settings!**
+**These icons can be configured and also switched off to your liking.**

 **Lock ON:**